samayo/bulletproof/README.md

 	}
 }
 ````
-#### Setting image properties
+#### Setting upload options
-To define dimension, size, mime type, location and image name ... use any of the following:
+To set size, dimension, mime type, location and image name ... use these methods
 ````php
 // call if you need to manually rename images
 $image->setName($name);